mon-gmx/flask-simple-service/README.md

 </pre>

 This service works with Jaeger and Prometheus, you will need a scrapper and a database in postgres but so far everything is working.

+I added in the latest update another downstream to test requests and instrumentation to push data into honeycomb.
+This wasn't done using Chat-GPT but the prompt should be quite simple to do for generating both the call and the tests.
+The downstream call was added into the `/data` call, nothing fancy, the remote service should return a string, for testing I just created another service with a call to random: ```''.join(random.choice(string.ascii_uppercase + string.digits) for _ in range(size))```